Skip to content

 When doing so, the magnetic field lines of the magnets will interact with the barrier.
 This causes the lines of both magnets to bounce back before reaching the magnet on the other side.
 Because the magnetic lines of the magnets can't interact, their impact on each other is either decreased or nullified.

-Alternating currents have a tendency not to go through the center of a solid conductor.
-Instead, they travel closer to the surface.
-This is called the skin effect
+Alternating currents tend not to go through the center of a solid conductor.
+Instead, they travel closer to the surface in what’s referred to as the skin effect

-Skin depth is how far underneath the surface of a conductor a current will travel and decreases as frequency increases.
+Skin depth is how far underneath the surface of a conductor a current will travel and decrease as frequency increases.

 In an EMI shield, you want a material with enough skin depth to prevent a frequency from penetrating.
 You can determine skin depth with this calculator.

-EMI shielding is important because it can prevent:
+EMI shielding is essential because it can prevent:

 Brownouts are any type of partial service outage, while a blackout is a full outage.
 Brownouts and blackouts are not limited to power outages.

-If there is a power outage and a transfer sequence is in place, you'll start receiving power from a generator.
+If a power outage and a transfer sequence are in place, you'll start receiving power from a generator.
 When this happens, it's called an EFT.
 If there is an EMI, you can experience unwarranted EFTs.

 A power fault is any abnormality in an electrical current.
-A short circuit is an excellent example of a power fault, but it is not the only kind.
+Short circuits are an excellent example of a power fault, but not the only kind.
 Power faults are sometimes caused by an EMI.

-There are many types of EMI shielding materials and new materials are getting introduced all the time.
+There are many types of EMI shielding materials, and new materials are constantly being introduced.

 When deciding which shielding material to use, you need to consider shielding effectiveness (SE).
-SE is the strength of the intruding electric field in comparison to a device's electric field.
+SE is the intruding electric field's strength compared to a device's electric field.
 Shielding effectiveness is measured in decibels (dB).

 This Shielding Effectiveness Calculator can help you determine your specific needs.

 Aluminum is a cost-effective shielding material for ultra- to super-high radio waves.
-It's high conductivity and strength-to-weight ratio make it an excellent choice for EMI shielding.
-Keep in mind though that aluminum is non-ferrous so you can't use it to block magnetic forces.
+Its high conductivity and strength-to-weight ratio make it an excellent choice for EMI shielding.
+Remember that aluminum is non-ferrous, so you can't use it to block magnetic forces.

-Additionally, fabricating EMI shields of aluminum present some challenges as it is difficult to solder.
-You'll also have to keep an eye on any shield made of aluminum as it can corrode over time.
+Additionally, fabricating EMI shields of aluminum presents some challenges as it is difficult to solder.
+You'll also have to keep an eye on any shield made of aluminum, as it can corrode over time.

 Copper is a very versatile metal.
-It's highly conductive, capable of blocking Radio waves and magnetic.
-This makes it an ideal choice for applications that require all three types of shielding.
+It's highly conductive, capable of blocking radio waves and magnetic waves.
+This makes it an ideal choice for applications requiring all three shielding types.
 Copper's malleability means you can use it in a wide array of devices.

-It's also easy to combine with other metals to form alloys like brass making it even more adaptive.
-Copper's only real drawback is its price tag when compared with other materials.
+It's also easy to combine with other metals to form alloys like brass, making it even more adaptive.
+Copper's only real drawback is its price tag compared to other materials.

 Steel's strength and durability made it a prime candidate for early EMI and magnetic shielding.

 It's not very versatile and is effective at blocking low-frequency waves only.
 Its rigidity makes it difficult to work with when used in tight spaces.
-You could use thin sheets of steel instead, but the sheets often deform under the pressure created when sealing the shield.
+You could use thin steel sheets instead, but the sheets often deform under pressure when sealing the shield.

-For these reasons, steel sees less and less use as technology advances and new alloys are created.
-If you do opt for a steel shield, carbon and stainless steels are the most effective.
+For these reasons, steel is less used as technology advances and new alloys are created.
+If you opt for a steel shield, carbon and stainless steel are the most effective.

 Nickel is both inexpensive and effective.
-It's durable, hard and conductive.
+It's durable, rigid, and conductive.
 You can use nickel as an EMI shield on its own or combine it with other metals to form magnetic alloys.

 It can block both electronic and magnetic fields and is very permeable.
-Because of its malleability, Mu-Metal is easy to work into thin sheets for efficient application.
+Because of its malleability, Mu-Metal can be easily worked into thin sheets for efficient application.

 Silicone has a very high tensile strength.
 It is also flexible and resilient.
 Neoprene is compressive and generally useful.